LoCo: Locally Constrained Training-Free Layout-to-Image Synthesis: Introduction

-The $\mathcal{L}_{LAC}$ aims to ensure accurate generation of desired objects.
-Diverging from existing methods, $\mathcal{L}_{LAC}$ refines the guidance strength with cross-attention maps normalization, allowing for more precise and moderate latent feature manipulation.
-This fine-tuning effectively avoids image quality deterioration caused by excessive guidance, addressing the issue of semantic neglect. $\mathcal{L}_{PTC}$ taps into previously overlooked semantic information carried by padding tokens, specifically start-of-text tokens (\texttt{[SoT]}) and end-of-text tokens (\texttt{[EoT]}) in textual embedding.
+$\mathcal{L}_{LAC}$ aims to ensure the accurate generation of desired objects.
+Departing from prior approaches that depend solely on coarse-grained cross-attention maps for spatial control, we leverage Self-Attention Enhancement to attain precise representations of the desired objects.
+Thus, $\mathcal{L}_{LAC}$ offers more accurate spatial control, enhancing the alignment between cross-attention maps and layout instructions and rectifying semantic failures.
+The $\mathcal{L}_{PTC}$ taps into previously overlooked semantic information carried by padding tokens, specifically start-of-text tokens (\texttt{[SoT]}) and end-of-text tokens (\texttt{[EoT]}) in textual embedding.
 These tokens hold significant associations with the layout of the synthesized image.
-By leveraging this information, $\mathcal{L}_{PTC}$ prevents closely-located objects from extending beyond their designated boxes, thereby efficiently averting the incorrect fusion of desired objects.
+By harnessing this information, $\mathcal{L}_{PTC}$ prevents closely located objects from extending beyond their designated boxes and enhances the consistency between object appearance and layout instructions.

-We conduct comprehensive experiments, comparing our method with various approaches in the layout-to-image synthesis literature.
+We perform comprehensive experiments, comparing our method with various approaches in the training-free layout-to-image synthesis literature.
 Our results demonstrate state-of-the-art performances, showcasing improvements both quantitatively and qualitatively over prior approaches.
+Additionally, our method can be integrated into fully-supervised layout-to-image synthesis methods, serving as a plug-and-play booster, consistently enhancing their performance.

 In summary, our contributions are as follows: